aratidsa/NFT-Preview-Card-Frontend-Mentor/README.md

 ## Overview

 ### The challenge
-In this small project, build out this NFT Preview Card and get it looking as close to the design as possible..
+In this small project, build out this NFT Preview Card and get it looking as close to the design as possible.Users should be able to:
+- See hover states for all interactive elements on the page

 ### Screenshot
 - Desktop